nickjbrowning/cscs-docs/docs/software/uenv.md

 This makes it easy to share your uenv with other users, by giving them the name, version and tag of the image.

 !!! warning
-    **If, for whatever reason, your uenv can't be made publicly available, do not use the build service.**
+    **If, for whatever reason, your uenv can not be made publicly available, do not use the build service.**

 !!! example "search user-built uenv"
     To view all of the uenv on daint that have been built by the service: